sanemat/awesome_scrub/README.md

 Almost time this is no problem, but params[:name] include `invalid byte sequence in UTF-8`, like `invalid_byte_sequence.presence` (`invalid_byte_sequence.present?`) raises `ArgumentError: invalid byte sequence in UTF-8`.

-This problem's solution is `String#scrub`(Feature of Ruby2.1, and string-scrub gem for Ruby2.0 backport), this replaces invalid characters.
+This problem's solution is `String#scrub`(Feature of Ruby2.1, and `string-scrub` gem which backport for Ruby2.0), this replaces invalid characters.
 [Feature #6752: Replacing ill-formed subsequencce - ruby-trunk - Ruby Issue Tracking System](http://bugs.ruby-lang.org/issues/6752)

 This stil has problem for writing code, `params[:name]` is `String` or `nil`, and some case `Array`, `Fixnum`, and other object does not have `#scrub` method.